 With folks like me on the job from 9 to 5”

-The solution for staying/getting fit while working from home is a treadmill desk.
+I didn't realize at the time that the simple solution for getting fit while working from home is a treadmill desk.
 Treadmill desks allow you to stay in shape without leaving the house...and you can be working while you are doing it.
-We have had a treadmill desk for ~8 years.
-It’s in my wife’s offices so she uses it most of the time but I try to use it when she’s out of the house.
-She often takes conference calls from it so the 30-60 minutes that you would normally be sitting in a chair on a conference call, she is walking and getting exercise.
-She was out this morning and I used it for 45 minutes while I was on a webinar.
-I was productive and I got some exercise.
-Some companies are even offering a cash incentive to employees to outfit their home offices.
-With the busy lives that we all lead, staying healthy is hard to do.
+We have had a treadmill desk for 8 years.
 If you are lucky enough to be able to work from home full or part-time, consider buying a treadmill desk as an investment in your health.

 Check out our options for treadmills desks at www.homeofficewellness.com and prioritize your health in this new world we now live in.